t-minini/simon-game-pp2-ci/README.md

 No external code sources were used to develop this website.

-Classic Simon Game Image takes from [Amazon.com](https://www.amazon.com/Simon-1897-Electronic-Memory-Game/dp/B00E9YWJOS?th=1)
+Classic Simon Game Image taken from [Amazon.com](https://www.amazon.com/Simon-1897-Electronic-Memory-Game/dp/B00E9YWJOS?th=1)

 ## Acknowledgements